Quantum Techniques for Stochastic Mechanics: Stochastic Petri nets

 This gives the rate equation:

 This is flexible enough to do the job.

 For example, let's assume that when they joust, the massive, powerful wolf always kills the rabbit, and then eats the rabbit and has one offspring ($R= 0$ and $W =2$).
-And let's assume that in a duel, the lithe and clever rabbit always kills the wolf, but does not reproduce afterward ($R' = 1$, $W' = 0$).
+And let's assume that in an archery battle, fighting with bow and arrow, the quick, crafty rabbit always kills the wolf, but does not reproduce afterward ($R' = 1$, $W' = 0$).

 Then we get

 This handles the equations